Phileosopher/commonplace/computers-software-webdev.md

 Most network [protocols](standards-computers.md) work over the internet.
 Since it's a worldwide network, various protocols and standards need to talk with each other, and their interoperability can be an *extremely* complicated endeavor.

+1. HTML was invented in 1990 to send text over the internet.
+2. CSS was created in 1994 to fix HTML's shortcomings.
+3. JavaScript was made in 1995 to fix the shortcomings of HTML and CSS.
+4. jQuery is a JavaScript library made in 2006 to make JavaScript easier to work with HTML and CSS.
+5. AngularJS was an attempt in 2010 to fix jQuery.
+6. React was made in 2013 to fix AngularJS.
+7. Vue was made in 2014 to fix React and Angular.
+8. Others like Svelte, Solid, and HTMX were made to fix React onward.
+9. About 75% of the websites still run on jQuery.

 To add to the above complexity, there are also [cybersecurity](computers-cysec.md) concerns from literally the entire planet.
 Every website essentially needs a [signed certificate](computers-cysec-authentication.md) to be trustworthy.
 Even then, it's absolutely crucial to develop [healthy web browsing habits](computers-cysec.md).

 ## Hardware